lessen vs. lesson

 knack vs. neck knack (a skill or ability to do something well) Mike has a knack for making people laugh.
 With more practice, you’ll get the knack. neck (part of a body between the head and the shoulders) The giraffe has a very long neck.
 Jane was wearing a …

-full definition full adjective (filled, so that there is no more space): The glass is full. (crowded with people; having a lot of something): The hall was full to the door.
+full adjective (filled to capacity; having no empty space): The glass is full. (crowded with people; containing many items): The hall was full to the door.
 The subway is full of people.
-The bedroom is full of pictures. (having eaten so much that you …
+The bedroom is full of pictures. (having eaten so much that you cannot eat more): No more food, …

 cut your losses (to stop doing something that is failing before the situation becomes even worse) I wasn’t benefiting from the business, and it cost me a lot of money to pay bills, so I decided to cut my losses and sell it.
 You should take his advice and …